Colon Cancer Alliance for Research and Education for Lynch Syndrome

 CCARE Events and News

 We are delighted to announce our partnership with the Collaborative Group of the Americas Inherited Gastrointestinal Cancer (CGA-IGC) CCARE Lynch Syndrome is proud to announce the winner of the first CCARE Lynch Syndrome & CGA-IGC Research Award.
 This is a two-year $36,000 award that invites applications on research, quality improvement, or patient engagement projects that improve the lives of patients and/or their family members with Lynch syndrome.
-Announced at the CGA-IGC Annual Meeting October 26-28 in Las Vegas the winners are Dr Holli Loomans-Kropp from Ohio State and Dr. Zachariah Foda from Johns Hopkins.
+The winners are Dr Holli Loomans-Kropp from Ohio State and Dr. Zachariah Foda from Johns Hopkins.
 This project will help unify Lynch syndrome research at multiple universities throughout the United States.
-CCARE Lynch Syndrome also sponsored a Lynch Syndrome Poster Walk highlighting 5 of the 135 poster presentations.

 Dr. Zachariah Foda, Dr. Sharon Perlman, Dr. Holli Loomans-Dropp, Dr. Neil Perlman